Gabe Ikard: College career

 After redshirting in 2009, Ikard would become the starting left guard for Oklahoma in the final 12 games of the 2010 season, while appearing in all 14.
 In 2011, he started the first three games at left guard before sliding over to center for seven games due to an injury, then returning to left guard for the final three games of the season.
 He was named a third-team All-American by the Associated Press and first-team All-Big 12.
 In 2012, he played in 12 games, starting all 12 at center, while earning first-team All-Big 12 honours once again.
 In his final season in 2013, he started all 13 games while being named first-team All-Big 12 for the third consecutive season.

 During his tenure, he was named an Academic All-American three times, and was named the Academic All-American of the Year in 2013.

 Professional career

 Tennessee Titans

 Ikard signed with the Tennessee Titans as an undrafted free agent in 2014.
 He spent his entire rookie season on injured reserve following a knee injury in the preseason.
 He was released during final roster cuts in 2015.

-Buffalo Bills
+Buffalo Bills (first stint)

 On September 6, 2015, Ikard was claimed off waivers by the Buffalo Bills.
 On December 5, 2015, the Buffalo Bills released Ikard.

-Cleveland Browns
+Cleveland Browns (first stint)

 On December 7, 2015, the Cleveland Browns claimed Ikard off waivers from the Buffalo Bills after placing offensive guard Joel Bitonio on injured reserve.
 Ikard was waived on December 14, 2015 and was replaced by offensive lineman Kaleb Johnson.